 These vitamins help to rejuvenate nerve endings and increase blood flow to the lower extremities.
 Also, B vitamins help to control stress (another possible factor in RLS) and improve energy cells.
 Supplementing with extra FOLIC ACID (1000-5000 mg daily) is advisable.
 Dosage: 50-100 mg daily.
 NOTE: If your physician prescribes drugs for RLS (usually drugs used in Parkinson’s disease such as carbamazepine, phenytoin, levodopa or valproic acid), then it is advisable to supplement with extra folic acid (5 mg daily or more).

 Potassium is a mineral that in low concentrations is often associated with leg cramps and restless legs.
 Often potassium can be complemented with magnesium.
-Dosage: 90-400 mg daily, or as directed.
+Dosage: 90-400 mg daily, or

 - ST. JOHN’S WORT